MonetDBSolutions/MonetDBe-Python/doc/installation.rst

     $ pip install .

 If MonetDB is not installed in the default search paths (like `/usr/local`), you need to set some `CFLAGS` environment variables to have pip find MonetDB:

 .. code-block::

     $ CFLAGS="-I<monetdb_prefix>/include/ -L<monetdb_prefix>/lib" pip install .

-If you set the library CFLAGS at compile time you probably also need to set the `LD_LIBRARY_PATH` runtime:
+If you set the library CFLAGS at compile time you probably also need to set `LD_LIBRARY_PATH` (or DYLD_LIBRARY_PATH on OS X):

 .. code-block::